5G-MAG/rt-mbms-examples/flute-ffmpeg/README.md

 #### 1. Start the rt-mbms-mw

-See our [Wiki](https://github.com/5G-MAG/Documentation-and-Architecture/wiki/MBMS-Middleware) for details
+See the [documentation](https://github.com/5G-MAG/rt-mbms-mw) for details

 Important: In order for the manifest files and the media segments to be available from the Middleware flute_ffmpeg processing needs to be enabled in the configuration of the MW.
 In addition, we need to define a 60 second `max_file_age`